rsdoiel/antenna/pacific.md

 ---

-## Hawaiian Word of the Week: Kula nui
+## Hawaiian Word of the Week: Kulanui

 date: 2024-11-13, from: University of Hawaiʻi News

 <p>Kulanui&#8212;University, college, literally big school.</p>
-The post <a href="https://www.hawaii.edu/news/2024/11/12/hawaiian-word-of-the-week-kula-nui/">Hawaiian Word of the Week: Kula nui</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.
+The post <a href="https://www.hawaii.edu/news/2024/11/12/hawaiian-word-of-the-week-kula-nui/">Hawaiian Word of the Week: Kulanui</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>